LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 # DijkstraAlgorithmsBenchmark
 A few drivers, header files, and unit tests for benchmarking the runtime efficiency of two different implementations of Dijkstra's algorithm.

-## Run the benchmarks
+## Run
-To run the benchmarks and see this for yourself, download the executables from the releases section and run each of the executables:
+The releases section includes several executables:
 - BenchmarkDijkstraAlgorithms
 - Driver
 - TestDijkstraAlgorithms